Azure/azure-sdk-for-js/sdk/schemaregistry/schema-registry-avro/README.md

 ## Troubleshooting

 The Avro serializer communicates with the [Schema Registry][schema_registry] service as needed to register or query schemas and those service calls could throw a [RestError][resterror].
-Furthermore, errors of type `AvroSerializationError` will be thrown when serialization or deserialization fails.
+Furthermore, errors of type `AvroSerializerError` will be thrown when serialization or deserialization fails.
 The `innerError` property will contain the underlying error that was thrown from the Avro implementation library.

 ### Logging